-The following are excerpts and findings from the 2022 Mecklenburg County Community Health Assessment.
+The following are excerpts and findings from the 2022 Mecklenburg County Community Health Assessment:

-The 2022 Mecklenburg County Community Health Assessment and corresponding CHIPs were still being drafted at the time the NHPMC CHNA was written.
-A final assessment in the form of a written report will be submitted to the State in March 2023 to fulfill accreditation standards.
+Mecklenburg County Public Health (MCPH) Community Health Improvement Plans (CHIPs) corresponding to the 2022 Community Health Assessment were still being drafted at the time the NHMHMC CHNA was written.
+A final assessment in the form of a written report was submitted to the State on May 1, 2023 to fulfill accreditation standards.
 CHA data and community input will serve as the foundation for community action planning around priority health areas beginning in Spring 2023.
-Interested individuals from the priority setting activities, the public and from organizations and any coalitions already addressing the issues will be invited to participate in the planning process.
-Community Health Improvement Plans (CHIPs) will be submitted by MCPH to the State in Early September 2023.
+Interested individuals from the priority setting activities, the public and from organizations and any coalitions already addressing the issues were invited to participate in the CHIP planning process, beginning with "Meck Design" in June 2023.
+Meck Design was an interactive day of learning, sharing, and planning to strengthen partnerships and enhance local synergy surrounding community health improvement goals.
+CHIPs will be developed and submitted by MCPH to the State in Early September 2023.